z0x010/treasurebox/README.md

 # Treasure Box

-Treasure Box is a simple to use NAS that helps store, organize share and protect your data: photos, documents, videos, backups.
+Treasure Box easy to install NAS that can store, organize, share and protect your photos, documents and videos.

 ## Goals

-  - appliance-like, just works, low maintaince
+  - appliance-like, it just works, low maintaince and minimal tech skills required
-  - copy to USB and run, including upgrades
+  - up and running in 10min as simple as copy to USB and run, including upgrades
-  - satisfy the common case, not every case
+  - the common case is easy, the advanced is possible
+  - preserve existing data on attached drives

 ## Requirements

-  - DHCP server on the network, usually your internet router
-  - USB Key to install TreasureBox onto
-  - A Computer with hard disk, any recent PC should be fine
+  - A Computer, any recent PC should be fine
+  - A USB Key to install TreasureBox onto
+  - A network connection for your computer, with a DHCP server.
+Usually, this means your DSL/Cable/WiFi router.

 ## Use Cases

-  - Media server for XBMC/Openelec
-  - Store Apple Time Machine Backups
+  - Apple Time Machine Backups
-  - General Purpose File Server NFS/Samba
+  - Central storage for your photos/videos
+  - DNLA Media server for XBMC/Openelec/Chromecast/Smart TV
+  - Manage and organize your photos/videos (TODO)
+  - Your own personal Cloud (TODO)

-## Install
+## Install and Setup

   1. Create a USB key
     - On windows use [Live Live USB][linuxliveusb] to create a USB Key, this is easiest option
-    - On linux, run dd if=TreasureBox-VERSION.iso of=/dev/your/usb/drive
+    - On linux, run dd if=treasurebox-VERSION.iso of=/dev/your/usb/drive
-    - On MacOSX, use Unetbootin
+    - On MacOSX, use [UNetBootin][unetbootin] or diskutil and dd if you are comfortable on the command line.

   2. Boot your computer from the USB Key

   3. Tell TreasureBox which drive to use, this will *destroy* any data on the drive

-        sudo mkfs.ext4 -L tbox-storage /dev/drive  # often /dev/sda
+        sudo tbox-format-drive /dev/sda

-        sudo mount /shares
-        sudo tbox-init-drive
+    See [http://  ] for instructions how to configure a drive without destroying existing data

+  4.
-  4. (Optional) enable use as a Time Machine Backup
+    1. (Optional) enable Time Machine Backup Service

         sudo tbox-init-timemachine

-    Then configure Time Machine on your Mac using the login of 'user' and password 'live'
+    2. Configure Time Machine on your Mac using the login of 'user' and password 'live'

-  5. reboot and use another computer to access your TreasureBox
+  5. reboot your Treasure Box

         sudo reboot

-## Development
+  6. Access Treasure Box from other machines on your network

-# SSH
+## SSH

 You can access your treasurebox via SSH, using the password "live".

     ssh user@treasurebox.local

+## Development
+If you would like to improve TreasureBox please feel free to contact me, help is appreciated.

-# Experimenting
+### Experimenting

-To iterate more quickly than constantly building new images you can test changes by your device by enabling persistence.
+If you want to quickly test some changes or customizations you can enable developer mode, which configures full persistence of the rootfs.

     sudo tbox-develop
     sudo reboot